kaplaks-sandbox/RPi-vespai-C1/README.md

 The system is designed to run on a Raspberry Pi 5 with either a USB camera or a Raspberry Pi Camera Module.
 RPi-Vespai-C1 uses a YOLO26 deep learning trained model to identify and differentiate between Asian hornets (Vespa velutina) and European hornets (Vespa crabro) in real-time.

-**Based on the research:** *VespAI: a deep learning-based system for the detection of invasive hornets* published in Communications Biology (2024).
-DOI: [10.1038/s42003-024-05979-z](https://doi.org/10.1038/s42003-024-05979-z)

-**Credits** This project is based on the work done by Jakob Zeise (https://github.com/jakobzeise/vespai/)

 ## ✨ Features